This post may contain affiliate links.

 We’re lucky, we know this is a temporary halt.
 If we thought we’d be tied down forever I don’t think I’d be coping nearly as well right now.
 The hardest part about travel is absolutely going back.
 “Home” remains the place you don’t want to be.
 Travel, freedom and new adventures still call with a voice that, honstly, is stronger than ever.
 If you set out on an adventure like ours know that going home will be unthinkable.
 But for now, we’re OK, we’re treating our return as travel, in a different place.

 15 Surprising Things About Returning Home After Long Term Travel

 1. Our travel odyssey hasn’t changed us, but it’s changed our lives and how we will live them.
 Hopefully forever.
 We’ve found freedom and there’s no way we’ll hand that back.

-2. Hardly anyone is interested in where you’ve been so try not to bore them with it unless they ask and seem enthusiastic.
+2. Hardly anyone is interested in where we’ve been so we try not to bore them with it unless they ask and seem enthusiastic.

 3. Coming back to “stuff” is nice.
 You will be amazed at how much of it you have, despite selling most of it before you left.
 “Stuff” is no longer evil but we need to remain minimalists and won’t let possessions tie us down.

 4. Going back to working outside the home would be unthinkable right now.
 We’re lucky in that nobody will be doing that round here.
 You must try to avoid the scenario of going back to “normal” at all costs.
 Our eyes are now fully open.